Skip to content

 Quickstart

-From repo to running app with a read-only preflight check.
+From an empty server to a running app.
 No Kubernetes, no CI pipeline, no registry.

 bash